ALSETLab/2019_Modelica_Conf_DAESolvers4LargeHybridModels/README.md

 # Modelica Models from "DAE Solvers for Large-Scale Hybrid Models"

-This repository contains specialized versions of the the Nordic44 (N44) power system model used for simulation in the following paper (to be) presented in the [International Modelica Conference 21019](https://modelica.org/events/modelica2019):
+This repository contains specialized versions of the the Nordic44 (N44) power system model, from the [OpenIPSL](http://openmodelica.org/) library, which has been modified and used for simulation in the following paper (to be) presented in the [International Modelica Conference 21019](https://modelica.org/events/modelica2019):

 > Erik Henningsson, Hans Olsson and Luigi Vanfretti, "DAE Solvers for Large-Scale Hybrid Models," Proceedings of the 13th International Modelica Conference, Regensburg, Germany, March 4–6, 2019.